mslonina/Mechanic/examples/UserGuide.md

             loaded as a fallback)

-        `- The configuration is read (both core and user-supplied module options) `- The master file gets prepared and configuration is stored
+        `- The configuration is read (both core and user-supplied module options) `- The master file gets prepared

         `- [WORK POOL]